jgomezdans/get_modis/README.rst

     products for a given year, it only requires the product names (including the collection number), the year, the MODIS reference tile and additionally, where to save the data to, and whether to verbose.
 The user may also select a temporal period in terms of days of year.
+Note that as of summer 2016, NASA requires that all downloads are identified with a username and password.

     EXAMPLES